Beginners Meditation - a 4 week course with Bernard Mordan from 2nd May

 Beginners Meditation Course -

-Meditation is essentially the practice of paying attention to what we are doing while we are doing it, whatever this may be.
+Initially training in meditation is simply the practice of paying attention to what we are doing while we are doing it, whatever this may be.
 In the Buddhist tradition, this type of attention is called mindfulness.

-This is a weekly beginners meditation course taking place every Thursday evening for 4 weeks between 19.00 and 20.30.
-It will include posture, relaxation, breathing and other meditation essentials.
+This weekly beginners meditation course is taking place every Thursday evening for 4 weeks from 19.00 and 20.30 and is perfect for beginners.
+It will include posture, relaxation, breathing and other meditation essentials, and there will be small break-out groups to enable discussion.

 Traditionally the Buddhist teachings are given freely because they are considered priceless and those receiving the teachings practice generosity, or Dana, by making monetary offerings for the centre.
 This generosity is not payment for goods or services rendered; it is an offering given, freely from the heart, in appreciation for receiving the precious instructions that can help better one’s life and the lives of others.